-The Gambling Commission is committed to providing a professional, fair, and efficient service.
-It is important that we can communicate effectively with everyone who contacts us.
-We therefore do not normally limit the contact that people have with us.
+The Gambling Commission aims to provide a professional, fair, and efficient service.
+It is important that we can communicate with everyone who contacts us and we do not normally limit the contact that people have with us.

 2. What behaviours are unacceptable?

-It is difficult to produce a comprehensive list of actions that would be considered unacceptable, but examples are given under these two broad headings:
+We cannot provide a comprehensive list of actions that are unacceptable.
+Examples fall under these two broad headings:

 Aggressive and/or abusive behaviour

-- offensive language which is disparaging against any individual or group based on any protected characteristic listed in section 4 of the Equality Act 2010 (opens in a new tab)
+- offensive language which is disparaging against any individual or group.
+This includes protected characteristics listed in section 4 of the Equality Act 2010 (opens in a new tab)